Hooked: How The NBAs “Birdman” Was Catfished And Almost Ruined

 Andersen replied back to her through Facebook.
 “I see you are a fan,” he said.
 The ball was rolling and the conversation flowed from there.
 The two exchanged messages on Facebook, email, and text.
 The conversation began to heat up.
 Illicit pictures were exchanged, selfies traded back and forth between an NBA star and a 17-year-old.

 Andersen, unaware of her actual age, was enthralled to have a fan so passionate about him.
 Dunn, similarly, was starstruck that she was actually exchanging pictures and texts with one of the NBA’s most well-known players.
-Eventually the two agreed to meet up.
+Eventually, the two agreed to meet up.
 Andersen, who believed Dunn was 21, was going to fly her out to his Denver-area home for a romantic weekend.

 The Denver Date

 When Dunn got off the plane in Denver, Andersen was there to pick her up, and their weekend got off to a great start.
 The two internet lovebirds embarked towards his house, full of excitement and nervous energy.
 After all, neither of them had ever spoken on the phone and had only “met” through social media a few weeks before.
-Arriving to the house was a surreal moment for Dunn.
+Arriving at the house was a surreal moment for Dunn.

 She was there playing with Andersen’s dog Hannibal and hanging out on the couch with an NBA player she hardly knew.
 The two had consensual sex, played video games, cuddled and watched movies.
 Dunn was bewildered with her good fortune.
 She was starstruck.
 And that helped her brush off some odd comments Andersen made to her.
 Throughout the weekend, there were numerous inconsistencies in the conversation, but none great enough to raise any red flags, at least from the outset.